nikandt/cansat/docs/source/index.rst

 Welcome to Cansat's documentation!
 ===================================

+CanSat NeXT is an ESP32 development board developed for CanSat competitions in collaboration with ESERO Finland.

 Check out the :doc:`getting_started` section for further information, including how to :ref:`setup` the project.

-**What is Cansat?**

-The CanSat is a simulated satellite — integrated within the volume and shape of a soft drink can.

-CanSat competitions provide an opportunity for students to design and build a simplified satellite system and then test its functionality through a real-world launch scenario.
-This allows for practical application of concepts from engineering, electronics, and computer science, while working together with classmates on a fun project.

-For more information on CanSat, check out https://cansat.esa.int/ .
+For more information about CanSat, check out https://cansat.esa.int/ .

 .. note::